Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Epoch
 =====

-A time period consisting of multiple :ref:`rounds<glossary-round>`.
-An epoch is one hour on testnet and mainnet.
+A time period that is approximately one hour on testnet and mainnet.
 At the start of each epoch, a :ref:`leadership election nonce<glossary-leader-election>` is computed based on the block nonces of the previous epoch.
 The leadership election nonce is valid for the duration of the epoch.
 Each epoch has a nominal ending, and when a block is finalized after this nominal ending then epoch transition occurs.